-For qualifying customers, Mode’s Discovery Database provides access to your organization’s usage data.
-This data is provided via Secure Data Sharing by Snowflake which allows Mode to securely share your usage data in a Snowflake database unique to your organization.
+For qualifying customers, Mode’s Discovery Database provides access to your Workspace’s usage data.
+This data is provided via Secure Data Sharing by Snowflake which allows Mode to securely share your usage data in a Snowflake database unique to your Workspace.

 In other words, with the Discovery Database, you can use Mode to measure and manage how you use Mode.